muon-spectroscopy-computational-project/muspinsim/README.md

     mu e 2H
 ```

 List the spins to be used in the system.
 This has to include a muon (`mu`) and can contain one or more electrons (`e`).
 If only one electron is present, it will be the one all hyperfine couplings are with by default.
-Atomic species refer to the nuclei (so, for example, if you're trying to model the interaction of a muon with a paramagnetic electron on an iron atom, you want to use `e`, not `Fe`; the actual spin is that of an electron, not a nucleus!).
+Atomic species refer to the nuclei; so, for example, if you're trying to model the interaction of a muon with a paramagnetic electron on an iron atom, you want to use `e`, not `Fe`; the actual spin is that of an electron, not a nucleus!
+In addition, in case of multiple strongly coupled electrons that can be treated as a single spin greater than 1/2, the isotope syntax can be used too, so for example `2e` represents two electrons in a triplet state, acting as a single particle with the same gyromagnetic ratio as the electron, but spin 1.
 The default isotope is the most common one that has a non-zero spin.
 Other isotopes may be specified by writing the atomic mass as an integer before the symbol.
 By default, this is a muon and an electron.

 **name**